Dance, even if you have nowhere to do it but your living room. – Mary Schmich

 With a population of 2,8 million, Manchester is the second most populous urban area in the United Kingdom and boasts a thriving cultural scene.
 Its famous venues welcome international acts and West End showcases.
 Classical music and dance lovers will have probably been to the Manchester Opera House while internationally renowned companies like the Alvin Ailey American Dance Theatre perform at The Lowry or The Dancehouse.

 Luckily in Manchester, there is an ocean of opportunities for dancers and instruction this art of movement.
 Perhaps you wish to rekindle your passion for dance or simply find a fun way to get in shape.
-With the numerous dance classes available in Manchester, whether it is modern jazz you are looking for or tap dancing you are sure to find a lesson to suit your practice.
+With the numerous dance classes available in Manchester and its outskirts, whether it is modern jazz you are looking for or tap dancing you are sure to find a lesson to suit your practice.

 The benefits of joining in on a dance class in Manchester are just endless.
 Expect your physicality, cardio and muscle mass to improve in just a few lessons, thanks to energetic routines and gentler stretching sessions.
 Also, your coordination will sharpen so no more tripping over flat surfaces for mysterious reasons!
 This new hobby will also do wonders for your social life as you will be committing to an activity your love alongside like-minded people.